apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

                      origin server.
 Cache hits will result in a value of ``0``. pqsp  Proxy Request  Port number from which |TS| issued the proxy request to the origin server.
-Cache hits will yield a value of ``0``. pqsn  Proxy Request  Host name of the interface from which |TS| issues the proxy request to the origin server. shi   Origin Server  IP address resolved via DNS by |TS| for the origin server.
+Cache hits will yield a value of ``0``. shi   Origin Server  IP address resolved via DNS by |TS| for the origin server.
                      For hosts with multiple IP addresses, the address used by
                      |TS| for the connection will be reported.
 See note below